Q 1. Why Your International Training?

 Q 5.
 What types of Accommodation do you recommend, host family or apartment?

 Answer: That really depends on what you’re looking for.
 Most students opt to stay with a host family as it offers all the comforts of a family home while also giving an opportunity to sample daily family life in your host country.
 Nevertheless, those who would prefer to be self-sufficient and to have their own space often choose to stay in an apartment.
-YIT can only organise accommodation in a host family but we can advise you to find your own apartment.
+YIT offers 3 types of accommodation to our candidates.
+Check the accommodation drop down menu on our website for more information

 Q 6.
 What happens if I’m not happy in my work placement?